cesbit/vlow/README.md

         };
     }

     // Implement onAction functions for each action defined by actions.
+It is not
-    // (It is not required to create the on.. functions but usually you want to) onAdd(item) {
+    // required to create functions for all actions but usually you want to do this. onAdd(item) {
         // Update the state like you would do with React.
         // Just like react the first argument can also be a function.
         //
-        // A second argument is also accepted.
-When using a second argument in a
+        // An optional second argument can be used.
+When given it must be a callback
-        // React Component, the argument is a callback which is triggered as soon as
-        // the Component is rendered.
-In case of a Vlow.Store, it is is also a callback
-        // but is triggered only once when all components which are mapped to the store
+        // function() which will be called once when all components which are mapped
-        // are rendered.
+        // to the store are rendered.
         this.setState({items: [...this.state.items, item]});
     }